AP source: US encouraging Israel to wind down Gaza offensive - WTMJ

 Administration officials are defending Biden’s decision to avoid ratcheting up public pressure on Israel for its role in the fighting.
 The U.S. this week killed a proposed U.N.
 Security Council statement that would have expressed concern for civilian deaths and raised the issue of a cease-fire.

-“The president has been doing this long enough … to know sometimes diplomacy has to happen behind the scenes,” White House press secretary Jen Psaki told reporters Tuesday, as Biden headed to a Ford electric vehicle site in Michigan to promote a green infrastructure plan.
-Pressure on the White House to do more in the Israeli-Palestinian conflict dogged the trip.
+“The president has been doing this long enough … to know sometimes diplomacy has to happen behind the scenes,” White House press secretary Jen Psaki told reporters Tuesday.

-Democrats this week scrutinized the latest in what are normally routine arms sales to Israel as the death toll mounted.
-The current sale deals with JDAM precision-guided missiles.

-Congress typically has 15 days after notification of such a sale to raise objections, though presidents can cite national security interests in allowing arms deals to go forward.

-The U.S. is Israel’s top ally, and Israel historically has been the top recipient of U.S. foreign aid, according to the Congressional Research Service, part of what gives the United States more of whatever leverage international leaders have over Israel’s decision-making.
-Most of what the congressional researchers say is the more than $140 billion in U.S. aid to Israel over the years has been military, including for Israel’s missile-defense system.
+She spoke as Biden headed to a Ford electric vehicle site in Michigan to promote a green infrastructure plan.

+Pressure on the White House to do more in the Israeli-Palestinian conflict dogged the trip, with protesters in communities with large populations of Arab Americans shouting condemnation of Biden.

-Associated Press writers Lisa Mascaro, Alan Fram, Padmananda Rama and Joshua Boak in Washington contributed to this report.
+Knickmeyer reported from Oklahoma City.
+Associated Press writers Matthew Lee and Edith Lederer contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.